zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Supported authentication methods

 The API Mediation Layer provides multiple methods which clients can use to authenticate.
-When the API ML is run as part of Zowe, all of the following methods are enabled and supported.
-All methods are supported at least to some extent with each authentication provider.
+When the API ML is run as part of Zowe all of the following methods are enabled and supported.
+All methods are supported, at least to some extent, with each authentication provider.

 ##### Username/Password

-The client can authenticate via Username and password.
+The client can authenticate through the Username and password.
 There are multiple methods which can be used to deliver
 credentials.
-For more details, see the ZAAS Client documentation.
+For more information, see the ZAAS Client documentation.

 ##### Client certificate